Simpson to receive Presidential Medal of Freedom - NewsBreak

 “I’m a RINO; a Republican Incessantly Needling Others,” he quipped Tuesday.

-Despite having a fractured pelvic bone and requiring a “walker” to assist him, the veteran will head to Washington, D.C., to receive the decoration, spending four days there.
+Despite having a fractured pelvic bone and requiring a “walker” to assist him, the veteran will head to Washington, D.C. to receive the decoration, spending four days in the nation’s capital.

-The Presidential Medal of Freedom is the foremost U.S. civilian decoration.
-It is awarded to individuals who have made “an especially meritorious contribution to the security or national interests of the United States, world peace, cultural or other significant public or private endeavors.”
+The Presidential Medal of Freedom is the foremost U.S. civilian decoration, awarded to individuals who have made “an especially meritorious contribution to the security or national interests of the United States, world peace, cultural or other significant public or private endeavors.”

 Trump awarded 24 recipients the honor, including Iowa wrestler Dan Gable, college football coach Lou Holtz and professional basketball stars Jerry West and Bob Cousy.